ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 him of that duty; nor could I think well of the man who should omit an occasion of testifying his respect towards anybody connected with the family."
 And with a bow to Mr. Darcy, he concluded his speech, which had been spoken so loud as to be heard by half the room.
-Many stared--many smiled; but no one looked more amused than Mr. Bennet himself, while his wife seriously commended Mr. Collins for having spoken so sensibly, and observed in a half-whisper to Lady Lucas, that he was a remarkably
+Many stared -- many smiled; but no one looked more amused than Mr. Bennet himself, while his wife seriously commended Mr. Collins for having spoken so sensibly, and observed in a half-whisper to Lady Lucas, that he was a remarkably